jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Customizing Your First Phoenix Page/5- Use, Import, Alias.md

 <!-- paused editing here.
 TODO: Keep going -->

-So now that we see that this use of `use StarTracker.Web, :router` gives us the same effect as `use Phoenix.Router`, let's see what that command brings us.
+So now that we see that this use of `use StarTrackerWeb, :router` gives us the same effect as `use Phoenix.Router`, `import Plug.Conn`, and `import Phoenix.Controller`.
+Let's see what that first command brings us.

 ## use Phoenix.Router